 As shown in Table 3.3, we provide a weight (WTFAM1) for the augmented site sample for FIU-level analyses in which the population of interest is the site population, regardless of your estimation model.
 If your population of interest is the national population, we recommend either the augmented site sample or the combined sample, depending on your estimation model.
 The augmented site sample is preferred for estimation models incorporating site characteristics because this sample has a larger number of observations than the site sample alone and will produce more precise estimates.
 For national estimates using models without site characteristics, the combined sample is preferred over the supplemental sample for the same reason.
-The supplemental sample should generally not be used alone for analyses because of its smaller size, but, as described above in the section on person-level analyses, a researcher may wish to use this sample alone to perform exploratory analyses or take advantage of the supplemental sample's smaller design effects relative to the site sample.
+21 The supplemental sample should generally not be used alone for analyses because of its smaller size, but, as described above in the section on person-level analyses, a researcher may wish to use this sample alone to perform exploratory analyses or take advantage of the supplemental sample's smaller design effects relative to the site sample.

-&lt;sup>21 A weight for the site sample is provided only for compatibility with the 1996-97 (Round One) data files.
+21 A weight for the site sample is provided only for compatibility with the 1996-97 (Round One) data files.

-APPROPRIATE SAMPLES AND WEIGHTS FOR FIU-LEVEL ANALYSES
+TABLE 3.3 APPROPRIATE SAMPLES AND WEIGHTS FOR FIU-LEVEL ANALYSES

-Type of Model Type of Model Recommended Sample Popul ation of Interest: Site Population 1 Any model Augmented site sample WTFAM1 Populati Population of Interest: National Population Model includes Site sample a WTFAM2 site characteristics Augmented site sample WTFAM5 Model does not include Supplemental sample b WTFAM3 site characteristics Combined Sample WTFAM4
+Type of Model Recommended Sample Weight Variable Popul Population of Interest: Site Population Any model Augmented site sample WTFAM1 Populati Population of Interest: National Population Model includes Site sample ^a WTFAM2 site characteristics Augmented site sample WTFAM5 Model does not include Supplemental sample b WTFAM3 site characteristics Combined Sample WTFAM4

-&lt;sup>a Site sample is useful only for compatibility with 1996-97 (Round One) data, which had no WTFAM5 (weight for national estimates from the augmented site sample).
+^a Site sample is useful only for compatibility with 1996-97 (Round One) data, which had no WTFAM5 (weight for national estimates from the augmented site sample).

-&lt;sup>b Supplemental sample is recommended only for specific purposes discussed in Section 3.1.1.2.
+^b Supplemental sample is recommended only for specific purposes discussed in Section 3.1.1.2.

-3.2 Using Data From Multiple Years of the Household Survey
+3.2.
+Using Data From Multiple Years of the Household Survey

 As discussed earlier (in Chapter 2), some persons and households that were part of the sample for the 1996-97 survey are also part of the 1998-99 sample, and likewise some persons and households in the sample for the 1998-99 survey are also part of the 2000-01 sample.
-Although the Public Use File does not allow you to identify these persons or households, it does allow you to take some advantage of the linkage across different years of the survey.
-Specifically, you can use the information on which observations come from the same sites and strata in order to potentially get more efficient estimates.
-Because that information allows you to generally control for more random noise, the estimates that are generated are likely to be more precise.
+One advantage of the Restricted Use File over the Public Use File is that the former contains information that allows you to identify specific linkages across the different survey years.
+There are two ways in which those linkages can be useful: (1) they may provide information that would be helpful if you were to edit or impute variables on your own, and (2) you may be able to realize some additional efficiencies in the variance of the estimates that are calculated using multiple survey years.
+(In general, any information on linkages across surveys may help control for more random noise, and so the estimates that are generated are likely to be more precise.)